ibm-cloud-docs/CDN/basic-functions.md

 Selecting **Delete** from the overflow menu deletes only the CDN; it does not delete your account.
 {: note}

-**Step 1:**

-Click **Delete** from the overflow menu.
+1. Click **Delete** from the overflow menu.

  ![Delete CDN Overflow menu](images/delete_cdn.png)

-**Step 2:**

-A larger window appears, asking to confirm that you want to delete.
+2. A window appears, asking to confirm that you want to delete.
 Click **Delete** to proceed.

    If your CDN is configured with HTTPS with DV SAN Certificate, it might take up to 5 hours to complete the delete process.
    {: note}

   ![Delete with Warning](images/delete-with-warning.png)

-**Step 3:**

-After completing steps 1 and 2, your CDN's status is `Deleting`.
+3. After completing steps 1 and 2, your CDN's status shows `Deleting`.
 When the delete process is complete, click **Get Status** from the overflow menu again to remove the row from the CDN list.
 If the delete process has not completed, this action has no effect.